Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 In this section an effort is made to determine which of the provided impulse responses matches a mystery version impulse response.
-The mystery response is one of the origional files with white noise layered on top of it.
+The mystery response is one of the original files with white noise layered on top of it.

-One method to determine which impulse response was the base for the mystery file is to run the correlatioin operation on the mystery file against all the original impulse response files and then find the the maximum value of all of them.
+One method to determine which impulse response was the base for the mystery file is to run the correlation operation on the mystery file against all the original impulse response files and then find the maximum value of all of them.
 This is done with the function `mystery_correlations()`, which will return a list of tuples containing a label and a maximum value from